WizardOfQA/01_Selenium-Step1/README.md

 # Selenium_UI_Automation
 ## Description:
 This Selenium UI Automatin Framework tests many different functionalities for various websites.
 Since I don't control nor maintain these websites, some tests might be broken as these webistes are being updated.
 But as of 4/5/2018, every test in this framework works fine!!!
+This is the first part of the entire series of Selenium_UI_Automation.

+### Roadmap for Selenium UI Test Automation Series:
+1. Selenium_UI_Automation With no POM model
+2. Selenium_UI_Automation With POM
+3. Selenium_UI_Automation With Logging and Reporting Functionalities.(Extent Report)
+I might add more series as needed to showcase UI Automation with Selenium.

 ## Sameple Test Cases Covered:
 ### Stackoverflow.com